 Comment: Albiro sources its products from three different groups of suppliers. (see additional comments on purchasing practices).
-It has a lead time of 26 weeks for all its orders.
-In case of delays, Albiro considers splitting orders or air freight.
+In case of delays, Albiro considers flexible delivery dates, splitting orders or air freight.

 For group 1 suppliers, Albiro plans production in close cooperation with the factories.
 Albiro has a good understanding of the capacity of its suppliers.
 Albiro's technicians visit the suppliers regularly to check production planning and quality.